maningreen/theGreenEngine/LUA.md

 - onInit
   - called when mod is first added to the mod list, **required**
   - called once
-  - provides arguments: player
+  - provides in arguments: player
 - onDash
   - called every time the player has a valid dash
-  - provides arguments: player
+  - provides in arguments: player
 - onFire
   - called every time a valid bullet is shot
-  - provides arguments: player, bullet
+  - provides in arguments: player, bullet
 - onSpawn
   - called every time an enemy is spawned
-  - provides arguments: player, enemy
+  - provides in arguments: player, enemy
 - onKill
   - called every time an enemy is killed
-  - provides arguments: player, enemy
+  - provides in arguments: player, enemy
-- process
-  - called every frame
-  - provides arguments: player, delta
-    - delta is the time between the last frame

 FAQ:
   - Q: Do I need to define the arguments when defining the function?